 - Appendix D: Road Map to the Eight Required Elements

-- This plan takes an ecosystem-based approach that will benefit a broad suite of species and habitats, including Species of Greatest Conservation Need, state and federally listed species, and common species in decline.
+- Takes an ecosystem-based approach to benefit more species and habitats, including Species of Greatest Conservation Need (SGCN), state and federally listed species, and declining common species.

-- The new SGCN list focuses on those species with the greatest risk of becoming imperiled in the future and actions to take to prevent their decline.
+- Focuses the new SGCN list on species with the greatest risk of becoming imperiled in the future and highlights actions to prevent their decline.

-- Species that live or use urban areas or working lands for much of their life face unique challenges, but we also have unique opportunities to conserve them.
-We developed a framework for conserving these species and to work cooperatively with partners to balance people and wildlife.
+- Develops a framework for conserving species that live or use urban areas or working lands allowing us to work cooperatively with partners to balance the needs of people and wildlife.

-- Serves as a baseline resource that stakeholders across the state can use for conservation at small and large scales and as a framework for developing local conservation plans that tie into larger conservation efforts.
+- Provides a baseline resource for stakeholders state-wide to use for conservation efforts at all scales and serves as a framework for developing local conservation plans that tie into larger conservation efforts.

 - Creates an overarching wildlife conservation strategy for guiding FWC conservation actions.